BlueBrain/sonata-extension/source/sonata_simulation.rst

-   sd_percent                     float      Mandatory*   For relative_shot_noise, signal std dev as percentage of a cell's threshold current (current_clamp) or inverse input resistance (conductance). mean                           float      Mandatory*   For absolute_shot_noise, signal mean in nA (current_clamp) or uS (conductance). sigma                          float      Mandatory*   For absolute_shot_noise, signal std dev in nA (current_clamp) or uS (conductance). dt                             float      Optional     Timestep of generated signal in ms. Default is 0.25 ms. random_seed                    integer    Optional     Override the random seed (to introduce correlations between cells).
+   sd_percent                     float      Mandatory*   For relative_shot_noise, signal std dev as percentage of a cell's threshold current (current_clamp) or inverse input resistance (conductance). mean                           float      Mandatory*   For absolute_shot_noise, signal mean in nA (current_clamp) or uS (conductance). sigma                          float      Mandatory*   For absolute_shot_noise, signal std dev in nA (current_clamp) or uS (conductance). reversal                       float      Optional     Reversal potential for conductance injection in mV.
+Default is 0. dt                             float      Optional     Timestep of generated signal in ms. Default is 0.25 ms. random_seed                    integer    Optional     Override the random seed (to introduce correlations between cells).
    ============================== ========== ============ ==========================================